Roadtrip um den Mont Ventoux (Frankreich)

 Just chilling…

-However, there are many other options (BnB, camping, etc.).
+But in any case, there are many other options (BnB, camping, etc.).
 Check the tourism office website to browse for accommodations: here

 Where to eat ?

 Again, kind of tough to pick amongst all the restaurant available.
-Personally, we were craving for Italian, so the lady at front desk recommended La Cantina (info here).
-But a rapid search on Trip Advisor for instance will show you all the possible candidates (you can filter by type of food, budget, etc.).
+Personally, I was craving for Italian, so the lady at front desk recommended La Cantina (info here).

-Roadtrip um Mont Ventoux
+roadtrip around Mont Ventoux

 What to do ?